 The dean, in consultation with the Vice President for Faculty Development and Advancement and the Vice President for Academic Affairs, will decide either to take action appropriate to his authority or to recommend a course of action to the Vice President for Academic Affairs.
 The dean can render a judgment that misconduct has not occurred; that misconduct has occurred and the appropriate penalty is within his or her authority; or that misconduct has occurred but an appropriate penalty is not within the dean’s authority.
 The dean may act upon the first two judgments, the third would have to be a recommendation to the Vice President for Academic Affairs.
 If the affected faculty or staff member is judged not to have engaged in misconduct, this will be communicated to all appropriate, to restore the reputation of anyone alleged to have engaged in misconduct when allegations are not confirmed.
 If the affected faculty or staff member is judged to have engaged in misconduct this fact should be communicated to the faculty member along with the proposed penalty.

-A faculty or staff member, at this point, depending on his or her standing and the severity of the proposed penalty will have available one or more avenues of appeal from which to choose as delineated in the BOR-UFF Agreement, the FSU Constitution, the Florida Administrative Code, and any other applicable authority.
+A faculty or staff member, at this point, depending on his or her standing and the severity of the proposed penalty will have available one or more avenues of appeal from which to choose as delineated in the BOT-UFF Collective Bargaining Agreement, the FSU Constitution, the Florida Administrative Code, and any other applicable authority.

 Those appointed to inquiry or investigatory committees should be free of any conflict of interest and committees should have sufficient expertise to be able to assess the charges before them.

 University procedures of inquiry and investigation are not to breach pledges of confidentiality or anonymity provided to human subjects of research.